HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to get the last error type in PowerShell
+## How to Get the Last Error Type in Powershell

 ```powershell
 $Error[0].Exception.GetType().FullName